-Three years later, when she’s about to leave on her return trip, Em sends a message to Al (event C) — probably, “I’m on my way.”
-Naturally that message also takes six years.
-For now we’ll just note that Al receives it at his 21-year mark (event D).
+Three years later, when she’s about to leave on her return trip, Em sends a message to Al (event C) — possibly, “I’m on my way.”
+That message also takes six years to make the journey.
+For now, we’ll just note that Al receives it at his 21-year mark (event D).

-I’ll get into all that this week.
+I’ll get into more details this week.
 I’ll also get into the importance of those two gray triangles in diagram 1.
 They’re important for understanding what happens, and instrumental once I get to the possibility of FTL.